preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

 **Even if you do not see errors, you should find all references of using `UserIdentity` in your project and try to replace it with `Identity`.
 Because from now on, `UserIdentity` means identity only for user (not include group).**

+> Its recommended to go through [this article](https://github.com/preciofishbone/OmniaFx/tree/main/docs/tutorials/omnia-learn/identity#identity-usergroup) to know how Identity is in Omnia System.

 ## Import from Omnia npm

 ```ts